 Repairs to listed buildings and to buildings or structures within a conservation area, providing they are made with the appropriate traditional materials and techniques, do not need our consent.
 Major repairs however, usually constitute new building works so prior consent is needed.

 Use of uPVC windows, doors, gutters, etc. would always need formal consent and would generally not be supported.
-We encourage enquiries and give free pre-application advice including on repair work on receipt of written enquires or emails.
-Contact details can be found on our website or in Appendix 1 Further Information
+We encourage enquiries and give free pre-application advice including on repair work on receipt of written requests.